Product properties

 In Holded, it is possible to create groups of variants.
 Each group encompasses the combination of all eligible product options that belong to a common context.
 This simplifies the creation and management of products by applying the variant group without the need to configure each case manually from scratch.

-Example: If your business sells trousers, it would be useful to create a variant group called "Trousers" that offers the option sets of size, length, colour and cut as input.
+Example: If your business sells trousers, it would be useful to create a variant group called "Trousers" that offers the option sets of size, length, color and cut as input.

 Unlike variants, which are added from the product creator, variant groups are created from the Product Properties menu and can be included later during the creation of a product with variants.

-In Holded, tariffs are the additional prices that can be assigned to a product in addition to its main price or tariff.
-This way, you can choose the tariff you need depending on the moment.
+In Holded, rates are the additional prices that can be assigned to a product in addition to its main price or rate.
+This way, you can choose the rate you need depending on the moment.

 You can assign them to your products, your contacts, or your Holded documents, and consult them in the price list section of the product panel.
 There you will find all the rates you have created with their names and descriptions.